yo1995/nba2k-shotchart-project/README.md

 0. make sure the DirectX libraries are properly configured in your system.

-1. put the d3d9.dll under the directory of "nba2k11.exe" executable
+1. put the d3d9.dll and court.png under the directory of "nba2k11.exe" executable; also make sure directory "C:\\temp\\" exists so that d3d hook log file can output

-2. run the game, the dashboard will pop up about 8 seconds after the game running.
+2. run the game, the dashboard will pop up about 25-30 seconds after the game running.

 3. use previously mentioned F5 F6 F7 and F8 keys to toggle the features.